gloriapul/hobby_sprout/design/concepts/QuizMatchmaker/QuizMatchmaker.md

   /**
    * Action: Allows a user to submit their response to a specific quiz question.
    *
-   * @param user - The ID of the user submitting the response.
-   * @param question - The ID of the question being answered (must be one of the predefined quiz questions).
-   * @param answerText - The user's free-form text answer.
    * @returns An empty object for success, or an error message.
    *
    * @requires The `question` ID must correspond to one of the predefined questions.
 The `user` has not yet submitted a response for this specific `question`.